 - 1. While the transition of faculty UGR mentor travel support from UGR to CFEST is still considered to be the correct path, the program was very lightly used.
 CFEST must consider how the program could be changed to encourage faculty to support student research travel. - 2.
-The increase from \$800 to \$1000 did not increase travel as much as expected.
+The increase from \$800 to \$1000 in 2016-2017 did not increase travel as much as expected.
 The reduced travel is significantly impacting faculty scholarship.
-Some faculty cancelled their travel plans as a result of the faculty strike.
+We suspected this lack of increase was due to the faculty strike.
+However, travel remained at reduced levels in 2017-2018.